What’s your number one source of website traffic?

 This step is super important if you want to grow your Pinterest account rapidly.

-Your consistency can impact on your overall ranking on Pinterest.
+Your consistency can impact your overall ranking on Pinterest.

 So, I decided to pin consistently.
 Yes, I’m talking about pinning 50 pins a day or more if you expect to see some significant results.
 It takes time but definitely worth doing.
-I personally do direct pinning but you can also tools like boardbooster and tailwind to schedule pins for every day.
+I personally do direct pinning but you can also tool like ContentStudio to schedule pins for every day.
+Read the ContentStudio review for more details.

 9. I Implemented SEO